mauke/Function-Parameters/.github/README.md

 The parameter lists provided by this module are similar to the `signatures` feature available in perl v5.20+.
-However, this module supports all perl versions starting from v5.14, it offers far more features than core signatures, and it is not experimental.
+However, this module supports all perl versions starting from v5.14 and it offers far more features than core signatures.
 The downside is that you need a C compiler if you want to install it from source, as it uses Perl's [keyword plugin](https://perldoc.perl.org/perlapi#PL_keyword_plugin) API in order to work reliably without requiring a source filter.

 ## Default functionality